-In 2020 he was one of two finalists for the Finkel Foundation Eureka Prize for Long Form Science Journalism.
+In 2020 Paul was one of two finalists for the Finkel Foundation Eureka Prize for Long Form Science Journalism.
 In 2012 he was awarded the Media Prize of the Australasian Association of Philosophy for an opinion piece in the Sydney Morning Herald on climate scepticism and a Radio National interview on his book.

 Paul’s journalism covers health and science and includes feature articles in the Age, Sydney Morning Herald, Good Weekend, Australian Financial Review, Cosmos magazine, New Philosopher and Arena.
 He penned the ethics column at Cosmos alongside fellow columnists Alan Finkel, Chief Scientist of Australia, and broadcaster Norman Swan.
 Paul was runner up in the New Philosopher writing prize for his essay The Ill-fitting Self.